 Financial resources from federal and state governments for workforce development, education and training programs are critical to effectively preparing the workforce for the changing demands of the Silicon Valley's technology-driven economy.
-Even in a robust economy, workers are being left further behind without the skills to compete in today's highly competitive job market.
+Even in a robust economy, workers are often left further behind without the skills to compete in today's highly competitive job market.
 Individuals that face barriers to reemployment require job-driven retraining, apprenticeships/internships and support services to acquire the skills, credentials and confidence necessary for the new and emerging industries.
+During the COVID-19 pandemic, the local workforce development community is facing even greater challenges in addressing the devastating economic impact on industries, in particular the travel, hospitality and retail industries, and their workforce.
+This economic downturn is expected to have long lasting consequences that will require reskilling for those workers who may never be able to return to their previous occupations.

-The implementation of the federal Workforce Innovation and Opportunity Act (WIOA) has brought new opportunities, as well as potential threats to the local workforce development system.
+The implementation of the federal Workforce Innovation and Opportunity Act (WIOA) has brought opportunities, as well as potential threats to the local workforce development system.
 WIOA will not ensure any additional resources to serve the continued high demand from customers.
 Local government's authority and control over local/regional planning, one-stop procurement and how best to allocate these limited resources may also be diminished.
-Given the present climate at the state and federal levels and uncertainty with the current Congressional priorities, funding for and local control of workforce development is vulnerable in 2020 and could potentially threaten the sustainability of these local and essential programs and the economic prosperity of this community.
+Given the financial constraints at the state and federal levels and uncertainty with future Congressional priorities, funding for and local control of workforce development is vulnerable in 2021 and could potentially threaten the sustainability of these local and essential programs and the economic recovery of this community.